 - 5) Sleepers or equipment pads that are completely sealed (enveloped) must be at least 125 mm (5") in height above the finished roof surface.
 All penetrations through the top surface must be additionally sealed. - 6) Except where fully enveloped sleepers are utilized, all membrane flashing (stripping) must extend vertically on perimeter surfaces at least 200 mm (8") above the roof field membrane, to permit a proper watertight seal.
-Where pavers, ballast, growing media or any other type of Roof Coverings are installed on top of the field membrane, both membrane flashing and purpose-made penetration flashings must extend vertically past the top surface of the covering (the Finished Roof Assembly) at least 200 mm (8")(see 11.1.2.1 Drainage; see also 11.3.2.5 Scuppers and Overflows). - 7) Roof penetration flashings designed for a single penetration must

-- 1) be suitable for only one penetration. - 2) be properly fitted to form or permit a seal around the penetration. - 3) incorporate properly fitted settlement caps (where applicable). - 4) not be used with multiple pipe roof penetrations. - 8) Single or multiple penetrations may not be flashed with an open-topped flashing filled with sealant, but must be sealed into the roof assembly with one of the following options: - 1) Electrical cable penetrations must utilize a gooseneck-type flashing with a weather hood. - 2) Pipe-type penetrations must be sealed with - 1) the manufacturer's proprietary rubber-based friction seals, mechanical clamps or gooseneck type design. - 2) A 2-part site-fabricated or proprietary flashing with a removable inspection/access cap (see Construction Detail D1.7.7-2). - 3) Roof curbs and customized metal hoods. - 4) 2-component fleece-reinforced liquid membrane flashing as described in 11.3.3.3 Liquid Membrane Flashing. - 9) Where a purpose-made flashing does not fit the penetration, the joint between the penetration and the flashing must be sealed using one of the following methods: - 1) Fit a site-formed non-bituminous flexible roof membrane storm collar and secure it to the flashing and penetration with stainless steel clamps.
+Where pavers, ballast, growing media or any other type of Roof Coverings are installed on top of the field membrane, both membrane flashing and purpose-made penetration flashings must extend vertically past the top surface of the covering (the Finished Roof Assembly) at least 200 mm (8")(see 11.1.2.1 Drainage; see also 11.3.2.5 Scuppers and Overflows). - 7) Roof penetration flashings designed for a single penetration must - 1) be suitable for only one penetration. - 2) be properly fitted to form or permit a seal around the penetration. - 3) incorporate properly fitted settlement caps (where applicable). - 4) not be used with multiple pipe roof penetrations. - 8) Single or multiple penetrations may not be flashed with an open-topped flashing filled with sealant, but must be sealed into the roof assembly with one of the following options: - 1) Electrical cable penetrations must utilize a gooseneck-type flashing with a weather hood. - 2) Pipe-type penetrations must be sealed with - 1) the manufacturer's proprietary rubber-based friction seals, mechanical clamps or gooseneck type design. - 2) A 2-part site-fabricated or proprietary flashing with a removable inspection/access cap (see Construction Detail D1.7.7-2). - 3) Roof curbs and customized metal hoods. - 4) 2-component fleece-reinforced liquid membrane flashing as described in 11.3.3.3 Liquid Membrane Flashing. - 9) Where a purpose-made flashing does not fit the penetration, the joint between the penetration and the flashing must be sealed using one of the following methods: - 1) using a site-formed non-bituminous flexible roof membrane storm collar, which is - 1) fashioned from semi-cured EPDM or its equivalent. - 2) installed free of wrinkles or fish-mouths. - 3) fully wrapped around the penetration and flashing and installed so that the membrane overlaps both the penetration and the flashing at least 50 mm (2"). - 4) loosely wrapped around the penetration at least 1 1⁄2 times or adhered to itself and overlapped at least 50 mm (2"). - 5) clamped both at the top and at the bottom with stainless steel clamps set back from the membrane edge no more than 6.35 mm (1/4"). - 2) with a heat-shrink wrapped membrane termination - 1) extending 50 mm (2") onto both the penetration and the flashing. - 2) secured with a stainless-steel mechanical compression strap.

-2) Apply a shrink-wrapped termination secured with a stainless-steel mechanical compression strap.
-Regardless of the method, sealant must be applied between the penetration and the collar or shrink-wrapping.
+Regardless of the above method, a compatible sealant must be applied between the penetration and the collar or heat-shrink wrapping.